aharonium/opensiddur.org/posts/posts/megillat-yonah-translated-by-tolkien_(aharon.varady_2018-08-24).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-<sup>5</sup>&nbsp;The sailors took fright, and each of them called on his own elo'ah,[foot]The sailors are from different countries: each has his own god but believes in the power of other gods as well.[/foot] and to lighten the ship they threw the cargo overboard.
+<sup>5</sup>&nbsp;The sailors took fright, and each of them called on his own <em>elo'ah</em>,[foot]The sailors are from different countries: each has his own god but believes in the power of other gods as well.[/foot] and to lighten the ship they threw the cargo overboard.
 Yonah, however, had gone below and lain down in the hold and fallen fast asleep.
 </div></td></tr>